-Injectable medications are used for IVF or IUI cycles.
-One of the main processes in an IVF or IUI treatment cycle is the controlled stimulation of the ovaries, to produce eggs.
+Injectable medications are used for IVF, IUI, and egg freezing cycles.
+One of the main processes in an IVF or IUI treatment cycle is the controlled stimulation of the ovaries to produce eggs.
 The medications used in ovulation induction are called gonadotropins.
 Brand names include Follistim, Gonal-F, Menopur, Bravelle, and Repronex.
-Gonadotropins are primarily used to treat two types of women: 1) those who do not ovulate, ovulate irregularly, or have failed to conceive using Clomiphene citrate (Clomid) and 2) women who ovulate on their own, but may need help in producing multiple eggs, and whose bodies would benefit from the enhanced hormonal environment.
+Gonadotropins are primarily used to treat two types of women: 1) those who do not ovulate, ovulate irregularly, or have failed to conceive using Clomiphene citrate (Clomid) and 2) women who ovulate on their own, but may need help in producing multiple eggs and whose bodies would benefit from the enhanced hormonal environment.

 How Do Gonadotropins Work?